 This double-blind, randomised, controlled study approach is required to enable researchers and doctors to compare different treatment arms, to investigate if a low dose of milrinone has the potential to treat HFPEF more effectively than placebo.

 If you are deemed eligible to participate in the trial, you will be assigned at random to receive either intravenous milrinone or placebo.
 The placebo medication in this instance will be normal saline (salt water) and does not contain any active ingredients.
-You have a 3 in 4 chance (75% chance) of being assigned the active treatment arm.
+6 out of 8 patients will receive active ingredient, (75% chance) with 2 out of 8 paticipants receiving placebo (non active treatment)..

 This research project has been designed to make sure the researchers interpret the results in a fair and appropriate way.